 Director Stuart Gordon had a cult hit with the hilarious splatter comedy Re-Animator (1985).
 Alas, Gordon’s films since then, which include various other splatter films such as From Beyond (1986), Dolls (1987), The Pit and the Pendulum (1991), Castle Freak (1995), and Dagon (2001) and science-fiction films like Fortress (1993) and Space Truckers (1996), have generally hit a single note that reveals that black comedy splatter are about the only thing in Gordon’s arsenal.
 Robot Jox is one of the usually lambasted films among Stuart Gordon’s oeuvre.
 Contrarily, one found it to be unexpectedly good – indeed is, next to Re-Animator, probably Gordon’s best film, at least up until the extraordinary non-genre David Mamet adaptation Edmond (2005).

 Stuart Gordon originally shot Robot Jox in 1986 under the title Robotjox.
-At the time he made it, Gordon was attempting to exploit the mid-1980s craze for Transformer toys, inspired by tv’s Transformers (1984-7).
-However, the film was caught up by the financial collapse of Albert and Charles Band’s Empire Studios in the late 1980s.
+At the time he made it, Gordon was attempting to exploit the mid-1980s craze for Transformer toys, inspired by tv’s Transformers (1984-7) and Robotech (1982-5).
+The film was given a $10 million budget by Albert and Charles Band – the biggest they afforded any of their films – but became caught up by the financial collapse of their Empire Studios in the late 1980s.
 By the time the film was eventually released directly to video, the Transformers craze was over.
 That is at least for another seventeen years until Michael Bay turned the toys into a massive blockbuster franchise on the big screen beginning with Transformers (2007).

 The special effects work by David Allen, usually responsible for the cheap effects on sundry films for the Bands, is stunning.
 These belie the budget on which the film was made.
 Particularly amazing is the climactic battle.
 The full size of the fighting machines is conveyed and it is fantastic to watch them in battle – buzzsaw blade chains that cut arms off, chainsaws emerging from the belly of the machines, Alexander’s transformer scuttling along on six claws like a crab, and he toying with the downed Anne-Marie Johnson with the end of one giant fingertip.